-Bilateral contingency between the marketing firm and the customer (Foxall, 2018), and competing contingencies from other stakeholders
+FIGURE 2 Bilateral contingency between the marketing firm and the customer (Foxall, 2018) and competing contingencies from other stakeholders available in the store (Sigurdsson, 2008).

-The retailer might not change his behavior as his acts are being reinforced with outcomes that are immediate, tangible and certain, while the possible risk of consumers going elsewhere is more abstract, long-term and "not certain".
-Furthermore, as retailers often lack individual data, they are not affected by individual churn or the variables affecting it, such as time and effort.
-Moreover, there are often frictions between short-term and long-term contingencies.
-For most producers and importers, the store is an important customer along with the end consumer.
-This is because the brand needs to be available in the store (Sigurdsson, 2008).
 That generally does not happen unless the retailer benefits from selling it.
-This relationship has become more peculiar and difficult in recent years, where the brands of producers and importers are increasingly competing with private labels operated by the stores (e.g., Juhl, Esbjerg, Grunert, Bech-Larsen, and Brunsø, 2006).
+This relationship has become more peculiar and difficult in recent years, where the brands of producers and importers are increasingly competing with private labels operated by the stores (e.g., Juhl, Esbjerg, Grunert, Bech-Larsen, & Brunsö, 2006).
 The competition for supermarket shelves is fierce and is generally the first challenge for any new brand.
-A brand that is located just below eye level is ceteris paribus, believed to have the greatest sales compared to brands that are located on the lowest or top shelves because such locations are believed to receive less attention (from adults in general and supported by in-store experiments - see, e.g., Sigurdsson, Saevarson, and Foxall, 2009).
-The shelf placement is so important that producers are sometimes ready to pay considerably for the best shelf placement or section of the store (see, e.g., Sigurdsson, Larsen, & Didriksson, 2014, for in-store experiments involving approximately 100,000 customers and revealing large sales increases attributed to checkout placements).
-If suppliers do not pay directly for the shelf space, they often include compensation for it as part of joint marketing programs with the retailer (Dulsrud and Jacobsen, 2009).
+A brand that is located just below eye level is ceteris paribus, believed to have the greatest sales compared with brands that are located on the lowest or top shelves because such locations are believed to receive less attention (from adults in general and supported by instore experiments-see, e.g., Sigurdsson, Saevarsson, & Foxall, 2009).
+The shelf placement is so important that producers are sometimes ready to pay considerably for the best shelf placement or section of the store (see, e.g., Sigurdsson, Larsen, & Gunnarsson, 2014, for instore experiments involving approximately 100,000 customers and revealing large sales increases attributed to checkout placements).
+If suppliers do not pay directly for the shelf space, they often include compensation for it as part of joint marketing programs with the retailer (Dulsrud & Jacobsen, 2009).